aaronkaplan/contacts.cert.at/README.md

 # Folder structure

   *  [at-cidr-ranges-by-maxmind/](at-cidr-ranges-by-maxmind) ..... netblocks / cidr ranges extraction from the MaxMind DB.
-  *  asns-by-maxmind ..... netblocks / cidr ranges extraction from the MaxMind DB.
+  *  [asns-by-maxmind/](asns-by-maxmind) ..... netblocks / cidr ranges extraction from the MaxMind DB.
+  *  [cidr-ranges-by-ripe/](cidr-ranges-by-ripe) ..... netblocks / cidr ranges extraction according to RIPE stat.
+  *  [asns-by-ripe/](asns-by-ripe) ..... netblocks / cidr ranges extraction according to RIPE stat.

 # How to adapt to your location/country